mbaudetvg/mbaudetvg.github.io/README.md

 The photograph on the homepage is **not** released under a Creative Commons license.
 All rights reserved.

 ### Personal Information Notice
-This site includes personal information such as name, occupation, and a photo.
+This site includes personal information such as name, occupation and a photo.
 These details are shared for informational purposes only and must not be reused or processed without explicit permission.